ARTICLE 1: ORGANIZATION

 IMPORTANT: trophies and gifts will only be delivered at the awards ceremony and pick up.
 The runners who don’t assist will not have the right to demand them after the event is ended.

 All claims will be accepted upon payment of a € 50 deposit.
 This deposit will be refunded only if the organization considers the complaint is justified.
-Complaints shall be in writing and must follow at least one type format, which consist of the following:
+Complaints shall be in writing and must consist of the following:

 - Name and surname of the person who files the claim